katjam/get-functional-codebar-2022/notes.md

 - Pure functions means no side effects, so strictly mathematical, we can memoize - the calculation will always be the same give the same inputs and outputs.
 - Similar to caching that you are familiar with, but with caching, we need to check if we have the most up to date, because... side-effects.
-- So academics thought it was a great idea to remove side-effects & which means no shared state.
+- So academics thought it was a great idea to remove side-effects which means no need for shared state either.
+- Also no time, no random, no output rendered to the screen.
 - In modern JS, you can do this.
 No assignment (const ok, var/let is not), no loops (recursion instead), object literals & array literals are immutable
-- Also no time, no random, no output rendered to the screen.
+ - OK it's not preactical to go pure functional and without the help of a functional language, it takes a lot of discipline.
+ - And if you do try to use a non functional language to learn, it will probably feel like you are fighting it rather than it helping you
+ - Maybe you've tried a partial typing system?
+You won't get the benefits unless you are 100% functional, like if you sometimes use mutable data, your whole program becomes unpredictable.

 ---
 Slide 7 - the 5 steps towards a functional mindset
 ---

- - OK it's not preactical to go pure functional and without the help of a functional language, it takes a lot of discipline.
  - So let's go back a step
  (Eric Normand)
  - Describes as a prgression